 I have never had trouble with the inspectors in Melbourne.
 As long as you have a valid ticket then there are no problems.
 If you jump on a tram / train without a ticket then of course if an inspector comes along and you are going to get a fine or be asked to purchase a ticket.

 There were pretty strict when the commonwealth games were on because of the amount of tourists.

-Best advice is to always make sure you have a ticket. over 7 years ago
+Best advice is to always make sure you have a ticket. almost 8 years ago

 Inspectors in Melbourne tend to travel in packs.
 4 or 5 for most times.
 If you have a validated ticket then they are fine, if you don't they can be pretty blunt and intimidating.
 It all depends on the inspectors though!

-As Rachel mentioned above, have a valid ticket and you are fine! over 7 years ago
+As Rachel mentioned above, have a valid ticket and you are fine! almost 8 years ago

 Brisbane's probably worse as they have 20ish zones (Melbourne has 2).
 So if you go one zone past your ticket, you could be liable for a fine if there's any ticket inspectors on board.
 Melbourne is far simpler in that sense.
-Just get a ticket and relax. over 7 years ago
+Just get a ticket and relax. almost 8 years ago

 Over dozens of visits (and heaps of train trips), I've never had a problem with Melbourne inspectors.
 In fact, on the regular suburban trains I've hardly ever seen them.
 They're rather more visible on the trams, but then they need to be -- there's a segment of Melbourne residents who you can see racing to validate their tickets as soon as an inspector gets on board . . .

 And as everyone says, no drama if you get a ticket, and the system's not very complicated.
-A 2-Zone Daily (which costs about $10) will let you go pretty much anywhere on the city trains, buses and and trams. over 7 years ago
+A 2-Zone Daily (which costs about $10) will let you go pretty much anywhere on the city trains, buses and and trams. almost 8 years ago